philippebeck/pjs/README.md

 4 / And, for Pjs could access to the database, put your phpMyAdmin password in the file : app/config.php

-5 / Finally, for front-end dependencies, type in your terminal :
+5 / Finally, for front-end dependencies, within your web folder, type in the terminal :
   $ npm install